The Canadian Disaster Database

 The CDD displays cost data in the dollar amount of the year that the event took place or the year the specific payment was made.
 Normalization is used to compare cost data from different time periods.
 This can help to determine whether costs have increased or decreased over time, or whether preventative/mitigating measures have helped to lower the cost of disasters.

 - you cannot apply the CPI to the current year.
-If you want to use “up to date” costs for your comparison, you must enter last year in the conversion tool.
+If you want to use "up to date" costs for your comparison, you must enter last year in the available data.

 Disclaimer